This post contains affiliate links. When you purchase through our links, we may earn a commission.

 If you are a regular pesto eater, you know that the original pesto recipe is made of crushed basil, pine nuts, This is an affiliate link.Parmesan cheese and This is an affiliate link.olive oil with an addition of of lemon juice and garlic.

-The recipe I am so excited to share with you today follows the same formula but utilizes slightly different ingredients.
+The recipe I am so excited to share with you today follows the classic formula but utilizes slightly different ingredients.

 Spinach Pesto Ingredients